Dance Medicine with Amy Werner, DPT

 How We Treat – Dance Medicine

-Dancers are athletes with very specific needs.
+Dancers are movement artistic athletes with very specific needs.
 Amy Werner, DPT has been working with dancers and dance physical therapy for over ten years, and she knows just how important it is to have a physical therapist who understands dancers and their unique musculature.
 Here at New Heights Physical Therapy, we are committed to professional and compassionate dance physical therapy.
-We fully understand the daily challenges with dancing, and we are here to help in any way we can!
+We fully understand the daily challenges with dancing and know that agility of movement is foundational to dancing pain-free.

-Modern dancers move very fluidly through various hip rotation positions, often while in deep knee flexion and trunk extension.
+Considered the hallmark of classical ballet training, finding and controlling hip rotation, or turn out, is key to dancing well and staying injury free.
+Other styles of dance, such as modern or contemporary, also use hip rotation, but it becomes more challenging as this style of dancing requires dancers to move very fluidly through various hip rotation positions, often while in deep knee flexion and trunk extension.
 If the hip muscles do not have enough flexibility or strength, hip impingement can occur.
 Technique errors and insufficient warmups can also result in hip injuries.
-A dance medicine physical therapist can help adjust your movement patterns based upon unique skills and technique to prevent future injuries.
+A dance medicine physical therapist can help adjust your movement patterns to recover from and prevent future injuries.

 Foot & Ankle

 The demands of dance movements are very athletic.
-If the foot and ankle lacks power during releve while dancing en pointe, stress-related bone injuries and stress fractures can occur.
-Appropriate strength and stretch exercises will be provided with treatment focused on returning to full dance capability and minimizing future risk injury.
+If the foot and ankle lack power, range of motion or stability control, repetitive stress injuries can occur.
+A skilled Dance Medicine Physical Therapist will evaluate and can understand the technique, shoewear, floor surface and various dance related challenges in order to provide appropriate strength and stretch exercises focused on returning to full dance capability as soon as possible and minimizing future risk injury.

 One of the best ways to prevent dance injuries is to strengthen your muscles.
 If muscles are not strong enough, your body will experience excessive fatigue due to compensation.
 Muscle strength and core muscle strength will allow your body to successfully execute different techniques and movements.
 A proper and thorough warmup is also crucial for avoiding injury.
 We can help you develop a warmup routine specific to your individual needs.